sitespeedio/sitespeed.io/docs/_posts/2019-09-11-sitespeed.io-10.0.md

 sitespeed.io --browsertime.connectivity.engine tsproxy -c cable https://www.sitespeed.io/
 ~~~

+Stay tuned for a more in depth follow up on running Sitespeed in Kubernetes or drop into our slack and tell us about how you are running it!

 ## Breaking changes

 There are also three breaking changes:

 * To store the log to file you need to now add `--logToFile` to your run.
 This makes sense that you need to make an active choice to store the log file[#2606](https://github.com/sitespeedio/sitespeed.io/pull/2606).
-* Using `--debug`now set the log level to verbose instead of just logging the message queue.
+* Using `--debug` now set the log level to verbose instead of just logging the message queue.
 To log the message queue use `--debugMessages` [#2607](https://github.com/sitespeedio/sitespeed.io/pull/2607).
-* We updated yargs so if you extend your configuration files, they are now deeply merged (at least foor the first level of extends).
+* We updated yargs so if you extend your configuration files, they are now deeply merged (at least for the first level of extends).

 ## Other new functionality and fixes

 * Multiple bug fixes for the Slack plugin: Show the correct connectivity, always have a red color when we have an error and fixed bug when comparing metrics (we compare with median) [#2610](https://github.com/sitespeedio/sitespeed.io/pull/2610).
 * Added new metrics for slacking errors/warnings: firstPaint, visualComplete85, lastVisualChange, fullyLoaded (and fixed broken fullyLoaded) [#2611](https://github.com/sitespeedio/sitespeed.io/pull/2611).
 * Show the top 20 largest assets on the PageXray tab [#2583](https://github.com/sitespeedio/sitespeed.io/pull/2583)
 * Show the transfer size of assets (not only content size) in the toplists in the HTML [#2560](https://github.com/sitespeedio/sitespeed.io/pull/2560)
 * Unified how to log the options object, so that Browsertime and sitespeed.io follow the same standard.
 You can now log your options/configuration with `--verbose` that is super helpful when you need to debug configuration issues [#2588](https://github.com/sitespeedio/sitespeed.io/pull/2588).